 The founders of Brown Girl Jane are excited to see these calls for change in the industry, and are hopeful that the movement will also reach venture capitol, which currently invests in fewer than 1% of Black female founders.
 "There's a myriad of issues around the funding that we get," says Beauchamp.
 "If we amplify our voices collectively, then we'll start to change some of the opportunities that exist to raise funding."
 Adds Malaika Jones Kebede, "We believe deeply in directing our dollars to diverse companies that truly support our communities beyond marketing images."

 "We want to see people put their money where their mouth is by making these purchases."

-The founders of Brown Girl Jane aren't just fighting for inclusion in the beauty and wellness industry; they're also creating space for Black women in hemp, where over-criminalisation is rampant.
-"We knew it was our responsibility to help rectify these systemic issues that traumatise too many people of colour," co-founder Nia Jones tells us.
+The founders of Brown Girl Jane aren't just fighting for inclusion in the beauty and wellness industry; they're also creating space for Black women in hemp, where over-criminalization is rampant.
+"We knew it was our responsibility to help rectify these systemic issues that traumatize too many people of color," co-founder Nia Jones tells us.
 "We hope that in the future the hemp industry will become more diverse and legislation will ultimately be passed that no longer unfairly targets the Black community and affords everyone the opportunity to benefit from the use of the cannabis plant equally."

 No matter the fight, it's on all consumers — "not just Black and brown," as Beauchamp stresses — to create long-term change.
 "This is an opportunity for the community at large to be a part of making a difference," says Beauchamp.
 "Our goal with Brown Girl Swap is to have everyone engaged and to be more thoughtful about how they can be a part of the solution."